Caspeco/angular-libs/projects/ng-phoenix/README.md

 An angular service meant to wrap the JavaScript [phoenix client](https://github.com/phoenixframework/phoenix/blob/master/assets/js/phoenix.js) while adding an [rxjs](https://github.com/ReactiveX/rxjs) Subject to it.

+Requires version 1.4.11 of Phoenix, but may work with versions 1.4.0-1.4.10 also, though it has not been tested.

 ## Code scaffolding

 Run `ng generate component component-name --project ng-phoenix` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ng-phoenix`.